smartdevicelink/sdl_core_guides/docs/Best Practice Documents/2.4. Launch by Hard button/index.md

  (1) By pressing the SDL App Icon<br>
  (2) By launching Voice Recognition<br>
  (3) By choosing the Audio source on the Audio screen<br>
- (4) By pressing the Hard SW<br>
+ (4) By pressing the Hardware button<br>
- (5) By pressing the ModeSW on the Steering Wheel
+ (5) By pressing the ModeSwitch(ModeSW*) on the Steering Wheel
 </ol>

+!!!
+NOTE
+*ModeSW is the button set in the Steering Wheel to switch the Audio Source.
+!!!

 The following (1), (2), (3) mentioned above, already each has of their own documents.
 Thus, this chapter provides information about (4) and (5).

 ### 3.2.
-Pressing the Hard SW
+Pressing the Hardware button
-The SDL Navigation App can be launched, when the user presses a Hard SW.
+The SDL Navigation App can be launched, when the user presses a Hardware button.
-Although, some systems may have separated the Software SW to call the Native Navigation and the SDL Navigation App.
+Although, some systems may have separated the Software button to call the Native Navigation and the SDL Navigation App.
-The means to select the Software SW to call the Native Navigation and the SDL Navigation App depends on the OEM's specification.
+The means to select the Software button to call the Native Navigation and the SDL Navigation App depends on the OEM's specification.
-This chapter will provide information regarding the Hard SW to call the SDL Navigation App.
+This chapter will provide information regarding the Hardware button to call the SDL Navigation App.

-When the Hard SW, the HU will launch either the SDL Navigation App or the Native Navigation in accordance with the following status listed below:
+When the Hardware button, the HU will launch either the SDL Navigation App or the Native Navigation in accordance with the following status listed below:

   1. If the Native Navigation exists, display the Native Navigation screen.<br>